glitchdoescode/ai-interviewer/progress-report.md

 4. **Code Execution**: For the MVP, we've implemented a placeholder code evaluation system.
 A future enhancement would be to safely execute submitted code against test cases.

 5. **Persistence**: Currently using MemorySaver for persistence.
 This works well for the CLI, but a more robust solution might be needed for production use.

+## Next Steps

+1. Complete Sprint 4 tasks:
+   - Implement comprehensive evaluation logic
+   - Enhance CLI interface for better coding experience
+   - Add structured interview report generation
+   - Improve candidate scoring system

+2. Begin planning for Phase 2:
+   - Research STT/TTS integration options
+   - Design advanced AI interviewer features
+   - Plan secure code execution sandbox
+   - Consider automated problem generation